rickenator/code_frog/README.md

 ### Local Storage for Enhanced Context

-Code Whisperer uses local storage to manage and enhance context across interactions.
+Code Frog uses local storage to manage and enhance context across interactions.
 By storing key points and interactions in a local SQLite database, the system can:

 - **Persist Context Across Sessions**: Maintain a consistent context over multiple interactions and sessions, providing more coherent and relevant responses.
 - **Retrieve Key Points**: Dynamically fetch and combine key points from various categories to ensure that the model has access to the most relevant information.